 Leicester City FC

 While Leicester City does not have as colorful a history as some of their Midlands rivals, the club can boast of spending only a single season outside the top two divisions of English football.
-They have won seven Second Division titles and three League Cups, with their best finish in the top flight being a second place in 1929.
-Leicester is mostly known for their long-standing rivalry with Nottingham Forest, a feature usually referred to as the East Midlands derby.
+They have won seven Second Division titles and three League Cups, plus being responsible of finishing first in Premier League against all odds in 2016.
+Leicester is known for their long-standing rivalry with Nottingham Forest, a feature usually referred to as the East Midlands derby.
 In service of intercepting shots against its own goal have the legends Gordon Banks and Peter Shilton been.